TheRaihan/ISAD5004/documents/RaihanTaher_21999464_ISEReport.md

 #### Code Clarity

 1. Are the class and method names descriptive?
-2. Are comments and docstrings used appropriately?
+2. Is there any redundant code?

 #### Functionality